Transmission Connection Point Forecasts for Victoria

 • make no representation or warranty, express or implied, as to the currency, accuracy, reliability or completeness of the information in this publication; and

-Please note: these forecasts are based on information available to AEMO as at 1 November 2020, although AEMO has endeavoured to incorporate more recent information where practical.
+Please note: These forecasts are based on information available to AEMO as at 1 November 2024, although AEMO has endeavoured to incorporate more recent information where practical.
+This page uses many terms with meanings defined in the NER.
+The NER meanings are adopted unless otherwise specified.
+The AEMO Connection Point Forecasting Methodology provides a summary of the modelling approach undertaken.

 Acknowledgement